DHTMLX/docs-suite/docs/treegrid/configuration.md

 Then you will be able to change the width of columns using the mouse.
 Grab the right border with the cursor and drag to the desired width.

-{{note If you also set the **autoWidth** configuration option, you will be able to change the width of columns only inside the container of Grid. }}
+{{note If you also set the **autoWidth** configuration option, you will be able to change the width of columns only inside the container of TreeGrid. }}

 You can disable the resizing of any column by setting the **resizable:false** property in the config of a column.